shijiezhou1/Artemis/README.md

 The photo library of the portfolio site.

-It hosts and store all the important information
+It hosts and store all the information with relative image paths.

 ![](./img/Untitled.gif)